Stefanistkuhl/obsidianschule/coocking.md

 - margit
-	- torch no talis at the start + ls gs for riposte
+	- torch no talis at the start + club riposte
 - godrick
 	- same as above
 - deathbird